 The Hyundai Ioniq 5 is based on the brand’s new Electric Global Modular Platform (E-GMP).
 The car body sits on the vehicle platform, and the E-GMP is designed to work with many different types of body styles.

-According to J.D.
+J.D.
 Power, the platform is designed specifically for EVs, and this is reflected in various features and optimizations.
 An E-GMP-based vehicle has a longer-lasting battery and reduced weight, which can help increase efficiency.

 One of the main features of the E-GMP that's appealing to consumers is its thermal management system.
 The system puts the battery of the EV right up against a cooling plate.
 This is unique among EV models.